jdmccaffrey/tsetlin-binary-classification-python/README.md

     Setting s (random update inverse frequency) = 3.0 Setting threshold (voting max/min) = 10

-Loosely, the number of clauses is essentially the number of rules.
+Loosely, the number of clauses is essentially the number of rules, but the details are fairly complicated.
 The number of states refers to the automata component.
 The s parameter adds some randomness during training, to avoid model overfitting.
-The threshold value acts to clip output so that some clauses don't dominate the prediction.
+The threshold value acts to clip output so that some clauses don't dominate a prediction.

 From a practical point of view, I think that Tsetlin binary classification isn't used much because having to encode numeric predictors to binary is somewhat time-consuming.
 On the other hand, for problem scenarios where the predictors are all categorical (e.g., color is red, blue, or green), the binary encoding isn't a major issue.

 The main source research paper is "The Tsetlin Machine - A Game Theoretic Bandit Driven Approach to Optimal Pattern Recognition with Propositional Logic" by Ole-Christoffer Granmo, 2021.
 It's available at arxiv.org/abs/1804.01508.
-The technique is name after M.L.
+The technique is named after M.L.
 Tsetlin, a Soviet Union mathematician from the 1960s.

 Granmo has extended Tsetlin binary classification technique to multi-class classification, and to regression.
 I haven't looked at these techniques yet.